Find Some of the Best Design Schools & Art Colleges for You

 But many of today's industrial designers do a lot more than develop commercial products.
 They also work on projects that are intended to have wider social impacts or that are focused more on creating good user experiences or innovative systems and processes.
-That's why the U.S. is now home to more than 1,570 industrial design establishments.1 Collectively, they generate revenues of about two billion dollars a year.2
+The NEA report indicates that the U.S. is now home to more than 1,570 industrial design establishments.
+Collectively, they generate revenues of $1.5 billion a year.

-Globally, the apparel market is worth more than a trillion dollars.
-In America alone, it's valued at over $220 billion.3 So fashion designers are part of a large and thriving industry that always needs fresh looks and new styles.
+Globally, the apparel market is worth more than a trillion dollars, according to Statista.
+In America, women's clothing alone accounts for over $120 billion in annual revenue.
+So fashion designers are part of a large and thriving industry that always needs fresh looks and new styles.
 And fashion design jobs aren't just found in large or independent studios.
 They can also be found with fashion wholesalers, retailers, and manufacturers.

 Who doesn't love flowers?
 They have the power to add joy to almost anyone's day.
 After all, they represent life and vitality.
 And they activate our senses with their lush colors, scents, and textures.
-That might be why, in 2015 alone, Americans purchased more than $31 billion of floral products.7
+Statistics from the Society of American Florists show that Americans purchase more than $35 billion of floral products.

 So can you imagine having the career of a floral designer and getting to create attractive and meaningful arrangements every day?
-With more than 14,000 florist establishments in the U.S., a lot of opportunities already exist.7 And many floral designers successfully operate their own businesses.
+The Society of American Florists notes that more than 13,000 retail florist establishments in the U.S., so a lot of opportunities already exist.
+And many floral designers successfully operate their own businesses.

 10. Media Arts

 The popularity of digital media continues to grow at a rapid pace.
 From mobile web apps to interactive video games, the demand for electronic media is staggering.
 At the same time, other types of media such as film, music, publishing, and broadcasting also continue to have a large presence in many people's lives.
 In fact, America is the largest market in the world for media and entertainment.
-The nation's film and TV sector alone is worth over $545 billion, and its recorded music industry is worth more than $15 billion.8
+Industry data from the International Trade Administration reveals that in 2020 the nation's film and TV sector alone was worth over $85 billion, and its recorded music industry was worth $35.5 billion.

 11. Animation & Special Effects